tjlane/tjlane.github.io/_pages/terms.md

 The privacy of my visitors is extremely important.
 This Privacy Policy outlines the types of personal information that is received and collected and how it is used.

-First and foremost, I will never share your email address or any other personal information to anyone without your direct consent.
+First and foremost, I will never share your email address or any other personal information with anyone without your direct consent.

 ### Log Files

 Like many other websites, this site uses log files to help learn about when, from where, and how often traffic flows to this site.
-The information in these log files include:
+The information in these log files includes:

 * Internet Protocol addresses (IP)
 * Types of browser